SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 To decide which issues to work on in the next sprint, a team can construct an **impact/effort matrix**([ Figure teams impact/effor matrix](teams-impact-effort)).
-Impact measures how important the issue is to reaching the team's goals, and is typically measured on a low--medium--high scale.
+Impact measures how important the issue is to reaching the team's goals and is typically measured on a low--medium--high scale.
 (Some teams use ratings from 1 to 10, but this just leads to arguing over whether something is a 4 or a 5.)
 Effort measures how much work the issue requires.
 Since this can't always be estimated accurately, it's common to classify things as "an hour," "a day," or "multiple days."
 Again, anything that's likely to take longer than multiple days should be broken down so that planning and progress tracking can be more accurate.

 ```{figure} ../figures/teams/effort-impact-matrix.png
 :name: teams-impact-effort